 Most of our theatres offer casual contracts, with fixed term roles particularly coming up over the busy Christmas period or local festivals.
 Under a casual contract you are free to choose how frequently you work and you’ll submit your availability to your manager who will organise the rota based on when you are available to work.

 Where could I be working?

 Our UK venues can be found in major towns and cities across England, Scotland and Wales.
-You can find a map and location details here.
+Click here to see all our venues.

 What are the shift times?

-Times do vary depending on the event and location.
+Times do vary depending on the event or show and location.

 Most shifts start between 45 minutes and two hours before the show starts, so usually between 5.30pm and 7pm for an evening show or 12.30pm and 2pm for an afternoon show.
 Afternoon, or ‘matinee’ performances, are usually twice a week on Wednesday, Thursday, Saturday or Sunday depending on the theatre.
 Shifts usually last 3.5 – 4.5 hours and in an evening, finish between 9.30 and 11pm.